-I. Details of the Call for Proposals -1
+I. Call for Proposals1

 1. Purpose

 2. Recipients

 3. Eligible Funding

 4. Period of Grant

 5. Application Eligibility (etc.)

 6. Eligible Research Projects

 7. Applying for Multiple Years

 8. Budgets

 9. Research Project and Plan

 10. Submitting "Confirmation on the Application of the Grant-in-Aid for JSPS Research Fellows (JSPS International Research Fellow) FY2019"

 11. Restriction of Overlapping Applications

 12. Appropriate use of KAKENHI (etc.)

 13. "Guidelines on the Proper Implementation of Competitive Funding"

 14. Dissemination of Research Achievements supported by KAKENHI

 15. Code of Conduct for Scientists to Adhere

 II.
-Preparation of the KAKENHI Application Form (Research Proposal Document) 1.Preparation of KAKENHI Research Proposal Documents ·15
+Preparation of the KAKENHI Application Form (Research Proposal Document)16 1.
+Preparation of KAKENHI Research Proposal Documents

 2. Points to Keep in Mind When Preparing the Grant-in-Aid Proposal

 3.Application Method

 4. Handling of Personal Information

 5. Schedule after Submitting the Grant-in-Aid Proposal (plan)

 III.
-Completion of Research Ethics Education Course and others 17
+Completion of Research Ethics Education Course and others

 IV.
-On the Handling of Research Projects Scheduled to be Continued in FY2019 -19
+On the Handling of Research Projects that is to be Continued in FY202019

 1. Handling of Research Projects Scheduled to Continue into FY 2019

 2. Taking a Research Ethics Education Course

-V. Procedures to be Completed by the Research Institution 1.Application-Related Procedures -20
+V. Procedures to be Completed by the Research Institution

 2. Submission and Other Matters of the Research Proposal Document (Preparing the Research Proposal Document)

 3. Implementation of a Research Ethics Education Course based on the "Guidelines on Research Misconduct"

 4. Others

 VI.
-Other Relevant Issues 25
+Other Relevant Issues25

-1. Concerning Support through Grant-in-Aid for Scientific Research on Innovative Areas - Platforms for Advanced Technologies and Research Resources
+Concerning Support through Grant-in-Aid for Scientific Research on Innovative Areas - Platforms for Advanced Technologies and Research Resources

-Concerning the Promotion of the Shared Use of Research Equipment 3.
-On the Promotion of the 'Dialogue on Science and Technology with Citizens' (A Basic Approach Policy) 4.
-Cooperation with the National Bioscience Database Center 5.
-On the Inter-University Bio-Backup Project 6.
-National BioResource Project 7.
-Registration of Researcher Information in Researchmap 8.
-Security Export Control Policy (Ke eference 1) Screening Panels and Other Matters32 (Re eference 1) Screening Panels and Other Matters32 eference 2) Procedures on the Handling of Grants-in-Aid for Scientific Researchomitted (Re (Re eference 2) Procedures on the Handling of Grants-in-Aid for Scientific Researchomitted eference 3) Procedures on the Handling of JSPS Grants-in-Aid for Scientific Research
+- 2. Concerning the Promotion of the Shared Use of Research Equipment - 3.
+On the Promotion of the 'Dialogue on Science and Technology with Citizens' (A Basic Approach Policy) - 4.
+Cooperation with the National Bioscience Database Center - 5.
+On the Inter-University Bio-Backup Project - 6.
+National BioResource Project - 7.
+Registration of Researcher Information in Researchmap - 8.
+Security Export Control Policy

+(Reference 1) Screening Panels and Other Matters 32 (Reference 2) Procedures on the Handling of Grants-in-Aid for Scientific Researchom itted (Reference 3) Procedures on the Handling of JSPS Grants-in-Aid for Scientific Research (KAKENHI (Series of Single-year Grants))om itted (Reference 4) Spending Rules (Supplementary Conditions for FY2019)om iitted Inquiries 33